charleskorn/charleskorn.github.io/_posts/2022-07-09-how-i-collect-telemetry-from-batect-users.md

 2️⃣ When Batect next runs, it will launch a background thread to check for any outstanding telemetry sessions waiting in the upload queue.

 3️⃣ Any outstanding sessions are uploaded to Abacus.
 Once each upload is confirmed as successful, the session is removed from disk.

-This concept of the upload queue has been really successful: uploading sessions in the background of a future invocation minimises the user impact of uploading this data, and provides a form of resilience against any transient network or service issues.
-(If a session can't be uploaded for some reason, Batect will try to upload it again next time, or give up once the session is 30 days old.)

 4️⃣ Once Abacus receives the session, it performs some basic validation and writes the session to a Cloud Storage bucket.
 Each session is assigned a unique UUID by Batect when it is created, so Abacus uses this ID to deduplicate sessions if required.